areynold/accessibility-for-project-managers/PITCHME.md

 ---

-## Diving in: Requirements Gathering

----

 ### Summary

-* Accessibility is an inherent part of a product, just like usability, performance, and other "-ilities".
+* Accessibility is an inherent part of a product, just like usability, performance, and security
 * Accessibility is not a single checkbox item
 * Accessibility is easy to start doing, but difficult to add at the end of the project
 * Accessibility is easy to undo
-* Must consider accessibility from the beginning and continue throughout the process

 ---

+## Diving in: Requirements Gathering

+---

-### Legal Requirements
+### Regulatory Requirements

-* All electronic products produced or procured for the U of I subject to section 508.
+All electronic products produced or procured for the U of I must meet WCAG 2.0 AA

 * Must be accessible to persons with disabilities
 * Alternate arrangements must be made when content cannot be made accessible

----

-### Campus Legal Requirements

-* Practically speaking, university products should be written to WCAG 2.0 AA

 ---